-Urad dal, that black or green skin dal, wonderfully creamy coloured under the skin, is a hard dal that takes a Life (Time) of Cooking (LOL!).
+Urad, that black skin lentil, wonderfully creamy coloured under the skin, is a hard dal that takes a Life (Time) of Cooking (haha).
 Seriously, it does take a while to cook.

 Most people know Urad through Dal Makhani.
 There are three versions here.
 One came from Nilgiris Restaurant, that iconic Indian restaurant in Sydney.
 One was given by the chef at the Oberoi in Bangalore.
 And the last one was given by a young man working at an Indian grocery.
 He recited it from memory, and it is very simple but rich in flavour.

 Urad is a favourite in the Punjab.
 However, this recipe is an adaptation of a Rajastani recipe, where chilli and asafoetida powder are essential ingredients of any urad recipe.
 It takes a while to cook, but very little attention during that time.
 Good for Sunday Afternoon At Home cooking.

 It is another gentle dal recipe.
-I am loving my experiments with gentle Indian cooking – we thrust so many robust flavours at our tastebuds every day, from strong black coffee to salty foods, to hot spicy foods, to tangy lemony dressings, to peppery pasta sauces, and so it goes on … and on … To find gentle dishes like this one and pay attention to the subtle flavourings is a very different way of eating.
+We thrust so many robust flavours at our tastebuds every day, from strong black coffee to salty foods, to hot spicy foods, to tangy lemony dressings, to peppery pasta sauces, and so it goes on … and on … To find gentle dishes like this one and pay attention to the subtle flavourings is a very different way of eating.